EiichiroIto/Gratch/README.md

 # Gratch
 Block-style programming environment for tackling graph structure and graph algorithm, based on MIT Scratch.

+(This is an alpha release for checking concepts.)

 ![Entire Screen](https://raw.githubusercontent.com/EiichiroIto/Gratch/master/src/images/Gratch.png)

 ## Install repository on Pharo